 Every car accident is different, and some cause more significant losses than others.
-Meet with the team of car accident lawyers and legal professionals at Stewart J. Guss Personal Injury Lawyers to properly and fully document all of the economic and non-economic losses you have suffered, like the following.
+Meet with the team of Louisiana car accident attorneys and legal professionals at Stewart J. Guss Personal Injury Lawyers to properly and fully document all of the economic and non-economic losses you have suffered, like the following.

 Medical care.
-Many of our clients need extensive treatments for their injuries.
-With the rising cost of medical care, even minor injuries can cost tens of thousands of dollars—money most individuals don’t have and weren’t planning on spending for injuries sustained through no fault of your own.
+Many of our clients need extensive treatments for their car crash injuries.
+With the rising cost of medical care, even minor injuries can cost tens of thousands of dollars—money most individuals don’t have and weren’t planning on spending for injuries sustained through no fault of their own.
 A successful lawsuit might recover compensation for: